Skip to main content

 The true story of Siegfried and Roy, which inspired this summer's epic opera, is a wild tale indeed.
 During the second half of the twentieth century these larger-than-life performers established themselves among the most eccentric and excessive celebrities in history.

-From humble beginnings in Germany, where their families suffered from the traumas of a post-WW2 Germany, they became the highest paid magic act Las Vegas had seen, playing to almost 800,000 seats a year at the Mirage during their remarkable reign over Sin City.
+From humble beginnings in Germany, where their families suffered from the traumas of a post-WW2 Germany, they became one of the highest paid magic acts Las Vegas had ever seen, playing to almost 800,000 seats a year at the Mirage during their remarkable reign over Sin City.

 Theirs was an irresistible combination – captivating and increasingly elaborate illusions – and big cats.
 Lots of big cats.
 These beautiful wild animals were intertwined and ever-present in their work, their homes and their social lives.
 Many would say that the terrifying on-stage attack on Roy by his tiger Mantacore was inevitable.